 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clay Center is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Clay Center is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Clay Center is a city of sales and office workers, professionals and construction workers and builders.
 There are especially a lot of people living in Clay Center who work in office and administrative support (13.58%), sales jobs (12.84%) and management occupations (10.37%).

 And if you like science, one thing you'll find is that Clay Center has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.